maxvfischer/DIY-CNC-machine/README.md

 ### Side plates to upper frame

-Before attaching the side plates, the MGN12H blocks were added back onto the rails, two on each side.
+Before attaching the side plates, the MGN12H blocks were added back onto the rails, 2x on each side.
 Be careful when sliding them onto the rails, there are multiple small bearing balls that easily fall out of the blocks.

-The left and right side plates where then attached to the blocks using 20 mm M3 screws.
-Make sure to attach the plates on the correct side (see images below).

 ![assemble_side_plates_1](./images/build/frame/assemble_side_plates_1.jpg)

 ![assemble_side_plates_2](./images/build/frame/assemble_side_plates_2.jpg)

+The left and right side plates where then attached to the blocks using 16x 20 mm M3 screws (8x on each side plate).
+Make sure to attach the plates on the correct side (see images below).

 I had to redesign the left side plate and reprint it later in the build (after the images were taken).
 Therefore, the left side plate seen in the upcoming images look a bit different than the one used (see next image for the left side plate used).